Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Results

 The first contribution in this summation is the constant

 which represents the FC term [Eq. (\ref{eq19})].
-The first-order (in $\mu_1$) HT contribution, which accounts for FC-HT interference effects, is given by the function:

-The above $f$ functions, and thus $r_{jk,1}$, can be expressed in terms of the $\chi_{j,k}$ and $f_{k,l}$ functions.
+The {linear} HT contribution, which accounts for FC-HT interference effects, is given by the function:{ } The above $f$ functions, and thus $r_{jk,1}$, can be expressed in terms of the $\chi_{j,k}$ and $f_{k,l}$ functions.
 In order to avoid lengthy equations, we do not report here explicitly such expressions, which are provided in Eqs. (\ref{eq27}-\ref{eq30}).
-The second-order HT contribution, which also accounts for FC-HT interference effects, is given by the function:

-The expressions of the relevant $f$ functions are given in Eqs. (\ref{eq31}-\ref{eq35}).
-Finally, the third-order, purely HT contribution reads:
+The {quadratic} HT contribution, which also accounts for FC-HT interference effects, is given by the function:{ } The expressions of the relevant functions $f$ are given in Eqs. (\ref{eq31}-\ref{eq35}).
+Finally, the {cubic}, purely HT contribution reads:{

-The $f$ functions that enter the above equation are given in Eqs. (\ref{eq36},\ref{eq37}), the coefficients $C^{jk}_{abc}$ are given in Eq. (\ref{eq19}).
+In the above sums, the indices $(p_1,p_2,q_1)$ and $(p_1,q_1,q_2)$ run over all permutations of $(1,2,3)$ with $p_k<p_{k+1}$ and $q_k<q_{k+1}$.} The $f$ functions that enter the above equation are given in Eqs. (\ref{eq36},\ref{eq37}), the coefficients $C^{jk}_{abc}$ are given in Eq. (\ref{eq19}).
 The derivation of the above equations is provided in Appendix C.

 The Feynman diagram reported in Fig. \ref{fig1}(c) is characterized by the same sequence of electronic states and of interactions with the field (arrows), read in clockwise order from the bottom left to the bottom right of the diagram, as that reported in Fig. \ref{fig1}(b).
-The corresponding response function can thus be obtained from the above $R^{(2)}_{jk}$ by a suitable transformation between the waiting times, following a procedure that is discussed in detail in Ref. \onlinecite{Troiani23a}.
-In this case, the transformation is given by: $t_1 \rightarrow t_2$ and $t_2 \rightarrow -t_1-t_2$.
+The corresponding response function can thus be obtained from the above $R^{(2)}_{jk,\alpha}$ by a suitable transformation between the waiting times, following a procedure that is discussed in detail in Ref. \onlinecite{Troiani23a}.
+In this case, the transformation is given by $t_1 \rightarrow t_2$ and $t_2 \rightarrow -t_1-t_2$.
 This implies that: